KamataRyo/embed-travis/readme.txt

 == Screenshots ==

-1. Copy URL from travis-ci.org.
+1. Copy the job URL from travis-ci.org.
+2. Or copy build URL from travis-ci.org, with single job.
-1. You simply paste URL into WordPress.
+3. You simply paste URL into WordPress.
-1. It just appears!
+4. It just appears on the post!

 == Changelog ==